NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 Group -- Electric Load Center-Generator Specifications
 ------------------------------------------------------
-This group of input objects is related electric power serving the facility.
+This group of input objects is related to electric power serving the facility.
 EnergyPlus has models for various types of electric generators and power conditioning devices that might be part of the electric power system serving the building being modeled.
-Buildings with simple utility electric power service will not necesarily any of the models in this group.
-A simple straightforward utility connection is assumed for all EnergyPlus models that have any electric power consumption.
-The models in this group are useful for facilities that include the following sorts of equipment as part of the electric power service.
+Buildings with simple utility electric power service will not necesarily need any of the models in this group.
+All EnergyPlus models that have any electric power consumption are assumed to have a straightforward connection to utility grid service and no extra input is needed.
+The models in this group of inputs are useful for facilities that more complex electric power service such as:

-   - Utility service is at a voltage higher than used in the building and a transformer  conditioning power coming into to the building is part of the facility.
+   - Utility service is at a voltage higher than used in the building and a transformer conditions power coming into to the building as part of the facility.
-   - On site generators produce electricity within the facility
+   - On site generators produce electricity within the facility.
+For example solar photovoltaic panels or natural gas powered electric generators.
-   - On site electric storage of electricity
+   - On site electric storage devices.

-For facilities that own their own transformer, and the utility services is metered on the high voltage side, the ElectricLoadCenter:Transformer object can be used, and may be the only input object needed.
+For facilities that own their transformer, and the utility services is metered on the high voltage side, the ElectricLoadCenter:Transformer object can be used, and may be the only input object needed.

 All other applications involving on-site generation or storage will require at least one ElectricLoadCenter:Distribution to describe the arrangement and control of a set of electric power devices.
 Each of these load centers is like a subpanel connected to the main electrical panel for the facility.
-The main panel is assumed to exist whenever the rest of the model includes something that consumes electricity and does not have any input.
+The main panel is assumed to exist whenever the rest of the model includes something that consumes electricity (and does not require any input object).
 Each ElectricLoadCenter:Distribution input object describes what devices are on a subpanel connected to the main panel, as well as how they are controlled, dispatched, and arranged to provide some service related to the facility's electric power.
-The ElectricLoadCenter:Distribution object manages and calls the individual generator models that connected to it by being listed in an ElectricLoadCenter:Generators object, such as natural gas powered turbines, photovoltaic panels, wind turbines, etc.  Unlike elsewhere in EnergyPlus where there are loops, branches, or generic equipment lists that allow describing custom arrangements, the electric power service modeling is restricted to a small collection of arrangements, or buss types.
+The ElectricLoadCenter:Distribution object manages and calls the individual generator models that are connected to it by being listed in an ElectricLoadCenter:Generators object, such as natural gas powered turbines, photovoltaic panels, wind turbines, etc.  Unlike elsewhere in EnergyPlus where there are loops, branches, or generic equipment lists that allow describing custom arrangements, the electric power service modeling is restricted to a collection of predefined arrangements, called "buss types."
 Many on site generation and storage configurations common in buildings can be modeled using just one ElectricLoadCenter:Distribution object.
 However, by combining multiple load centers with different equipment and operations schemes, it is possible to model more complex configurations.
-Note that when using multiple ElectricLoadCenter:Distribution objects, the order of the ElectricLoadCenter:Distribution objects within the input file determines the order in which they are called to interact with the main panel.
+(Note that when using multiple ElectricLoadCenter:Distribution objects, the order of the ElectricLoadCenter:Distribution objects within the input file determines the order in which they are called to interact with the main panel.)

 ### ElectricLoadCenter:Transformer